openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 ### Power Meters

-The iMeter Solo reports both wattage and kilowatt hours, and is updated during the normal polling process of the devices.
+The iMeter Solo reports both energy and power usage, and is updated during the normal polling process of the devices.
 Send a `REFRESH` command to force update the current values for the device.
 Additionally, the device can be reset.